 - Once you are eating and drinking well, the need for these treatments is reduced, and oral medications are often utilized, and helpful.

-- No matter what the method of post-operative pain control is chosen, the Pain Medicine Team will see you daily to ensure your surgical experience is as smooth and pain-free as possible.
+- No matter what the method of post-operative pain control is chosen, the Pain Management Team will monitor you daily to ensure your surgical experience is as smooth and painless as possible.

 Chronic Pain Treatment

 Chronic Pain conditions are variable and often complex.
-For those that suffer from chronic pain, the Weill Cornell Pain Medicine Center may be able to help.
-To find out about the conditions we treat and the services we offer, please visit the Division of Pain Medicine's homepage.
+To find out about the conditions we treat and the services we offer, please visit the Division of Pain Management's homepage.

 Pain Medicine Practice Offices